bdeckard92/dupUT/01-Class-Content/12-SQL-dev/01-Activities/02-SQL-Seeds/README.md

 # 🏗️ Seed Table Data

-Work with a partner to implement the following user story:
+Implement the following user story:

 * As a developer, I want to add data to my database tables.